opatiny/chemexper-internship-workbook/general/dailyReports.md

 - started working on two new tabs for the bioreactor GUI: `monitor` and `setup`
 - had a session with Luc and Camilo where we designed an I2C slave PCB

+### 2020.06.15 - w12

+- worked on bioreactor gui
+- implemented flags parsing in `legoino-util`